About the Program

 As a core value, Theatre Y thrives off of collaboration, dialogue and intimate exchange between itself and its community, and we curate intergenerational spaces where these conversations can happen.

-Theatre Y’s Youth Program fosters 1:1, 1:2, and 1:3 relationships between Theatre Y’s collaborators and young people in North Lawndale, with Marvin Tate as the program’s core visionary.
+Theatre Y’s Youth Program fosters mentoring relationships between Theatre Y’s collaborators and young people in North Lawndale, with Marvin Tate as the program’s core visionary.
 As a necessarily collaborative organism, Theatre Y is home to a diversity of high-caliber talent in a variety of art forms, including architecture, sound production, film, and photography.
 Our objective with this program is to encourage multidisciplinary, lateral thinking in young people and to teach the necessary hard and soft skills for successful careers in the arts and social justice fields.
 As the program’s coach, Marvin Tate’s extensive and deep-rooted history with the art community of Chicago-at-large will be an indispensable resource to the city’s future artists and educators.

-For more information, please contact Emily Bragg at emilybragg@theatre-y.com or email info@theatre-y.com.
+For more information, please email info@theatre-y.com.

-About the Mentor
+About the Mentors

 Marvin Tate is a Chicago native, born and raised in the North-Lawndale neighborhood.
 He is an award-winning Poet, Performer, Visual Artist and Educator.
 His works have been featured on stages internationally and locally, e.g. National Public Radio’s, “This American Life”, Def-Jam Poetry and on the BBC Radio program “The Poetry Detective”.